cds-snc/digital-canada-ca/content/en/join-our-team/positions/senior-agile-delivery-manager-covid-alert.md

 ---
 layout: job-posting
 type: section
-title: Senior Agile Delivery Manager (Covid Alert)
+title: 'Senior Agile Delivery Manager (Covid Alert)'
+description: >-
-description: We’re hiring for a Senior Agile Delivery Manager.
+  We’re hiring for a Senior Agile Delivery Manager.
 While we have locations in Ottawa, Montreal, Toronto, and Kitchener; we largely work distributedly and equally value candidates in other parts of Canada.
 archived: false
 translationKey: sr-agile-delivery-manager
 leverId: 9f8e6fae-63c8-4b9d-86f9-a366b32d4fbe